syntax-tree/mdast-util-toc/readme.md

 Links to headings are based on GitHub’s style.
 Only top-level headings (those not in blockquotes or lists), are used.
-The given node is not modified.
+(Change this default behavior by using option `parents` as described below) The given node is not modified.

 ##### `options`